Best noise-canceling wireless earbuds 2023

 Reasons to avoid

-In our review of the Galaxy Buds 2, we found they share a lot of DNA with the design and features of their predecessors, the Galaxy Buds Pro.
+In our review of the Galaxy Buds 2, we found that they share a lot of DNA with the design and features of their predecessors, the Galaxy Buds Pro.
 But the differences between these two earbuds are key and perhaps a primary factor in choosing what's better for your ears.
-Because each option excels in its own way, but if you are looking for the most comfortable pair of ANC wireless earbuds, then the Galaxy Buds 2 are the ones for you.
+Each option excels in its own way, but if you are looking for the most comfortable pair of ANC wireless earbuds, then the Galaxy Buds 2 are the ones for you.

 Samsung made ever so slight changes in the earbud shape to push the Galaxy Buds 2 into that "oh so comfortable" category.
 Of course, you want your earbuds to be comfortable, but if they sound bad, then — what's the point?
 The Galaxy Buds 2 bring not only excellent audio but solid ANC into the comfy earbuds.
 The companion Galaxy Wearable app for your phone gives you added controls to tweak your earbuds to get them just right for you.

-While the battery life in the Galaxy Buds 2 isn't the absolute best, you can expect to get about 5.5 hours of use before popping them into the charging case.
-Turn off the ANC, and you'll get about 8 hours between charges.
+While the battery life on the Galaxy Buds 2 isn't the absolute best, you can expect to get about 5.5 hours of use before popping them into the charging case.
+Turn off the ANC, and you'll get about eight hours between charges.
 Unfortunately, the water resistance rating is only IPX2, so even sweat can cause some issues here.
 Also, the microphones can pass for a casual call or video chat, but you probably don't want to use them for your most important voice calls.

 Reasons to buy